nylen/babel-plugin-transform-jsx-flexible/README.md

   "transform-jsx-flexible",
   {
     "tags": {
-      "CustomTag1": "createElement_CustomTag1",
+      "somelib.CustomTag1": "createElement_CustomTag1",
-      "CustomTag2": "createElement_CustomTag2"
+      "somelib.CustomTag2": "createElement_CustomTag2"
     }
   }
 ]
 ```

-Using this configuration, any `CustomTag1` element and any JSX elements
+Using this configuration, any `somelib.CustomTag1` element and any JSX elements
 enclosed inside of it will be created using the function
 `createElement_CustomTag1()` in the transpiled JS code, instead of
 `React.createElement` (or the current default JSX function).

-The same goes for `CustomTag2` and `createElement_CustomTag2`.
-Also, JSX
+The same goes for `somelib.CustomTag2` and `createElement_CustomTag2`.
+Also,
-handlers can be changed within the same block by nesting these custom tags
+JSX handlers can be changed within the same block by nesting these custom tags
 together.

+For clarity and explicitness, it's recommended, but not required, to specify
+any custom tags with a member expression (`somelib.CustomTag1` in the examples
+above), rather than simply a tag name.